Activist Education Grants

 Learning Initiative Network (LIN) program

 Between 2014-2016, ICNC ran our Learning Initiative Network (LIN) program, which supported the work of individuals and teams who are strongly committed to learning and spreading knowledge about civil resistance in their communities.
-In 2017, rather than hold a fourth consecutive LIN fellow cycle, ICNC is offering additional support and mentoring to past LIN fellows and others through our new competitive Small Grants program.
+In 2017, rather than hold a fourth consecutive LIN fellow cycle, ICNC is offering additional support and mentoring to past LIN fellows and others through our competitive Activist Education Grants program.
 We may re-establish the LIN program in the future.